Terry Leach: New York Mets

-He split 1985 between the Mets and Tidewater Tides, and was essentially a minor leaguer again in 1986, making only six appearances with the Mets during their World Championship season.
+Leach split 1985 between the Mets and the Tidewater Tides, and was essentially a minor leaguer again in 1986, making only six appearances with the Mets during their World Championship season.
 Despite the fact that he spent much of 1986 in the minors, he was given a World Series ring in 1995, nine years after the series.

 Leach did not allow a run in Spring training 1987, but was still cut in the final week and sent back to the minors.
-However, Dwight Gooden's stint in a drug rehabilitation center coupled with Bob Ojeda being out for the season-ending surgery, opened a spot in the rotation for Leach.
-Leach responded with an 11–1 record and ten consecutive wins.
+However, Dwight Gooden's stint in a drug rehabilitation center, coupled with Bob Ojeda's being out for season-ending surgery, opened a spot in the rotation for Leach.
+Leach responded with an 11–1 record including ten consecutive wins.
 Pitching exclusively out of the bullpen again a season later, Leach went 7–2 with a 2.54 ERA and three saves.
 In the 1988 National League Championship Series against the Los Angeles Dodgers, he pitched five innings without giving up a run.